Skip to content

 Delicious Food

-During the Mid-Autumn Festival, people eat food that looks like the Moon.
-One of the most well-known is moon cake – a beautifully ornamented round-shaped pastry with fillings.
-We already know the etymology of 月 (credit trisha).
-As to the character , meaning “cake, pastry, something round and flat,” its origin may be linked to baking in the stove.
-Look how!
+During the Mid-Autumn Festival, people eat food that looks like the moon.
+One of the most well-known is the mooncake, a beautifully ornamented round pastry with various fillings.
+The character 饼 means “cake” or “pastry” and is linked to baking on the stove.

 mid-autumn festival "bing"